remowxdx/AoC-2022/README.md

 Forgot to not visit the same place at the same time twice (and more), and wondering why does it take so much time...

+# Day 25

+Got to the end of the voyage, with 50 stars!

+Be sure to convert back to SNAFU notation.